Jotam/bibleserver-scraper-DE/README.md

 Start the released JAR using Java 11 or above with an (empty) directory as parameter, e.g.

-`java -jar bibleserver-scraper-DE-1.0.0.jar PATH/TO/TARGET/DIRECTORY`
+`java -jar bibleserver-scraper-DE-1.3.1.jar PATH/TO/TARGET/DIRECTORY`

 It will show you on the standard output what it does.
-If all goes well, it will create ten German bible modules (ELB, EU, GNB, HFA, LUT, MENG, NEÜ, NLB, SLT, and ZB) for MySword (.mybible) and OpenLP (.sqlite).
+If all goes well, it will create eleven German bible modules (ELB, EU, GNB, HFA, LUT, MENG, NEÜ, NLB, SLT, VXB and ZB) for OpenLP (.sqlite) and MySword (.mybible).

-## MySword Bible modules

-You have to copy the resulting files to your device, either by mailing them to yourself or via Android Debug Bridge:

-`adb push *.mybible /storage/emulated/0/mysword/bibles`

 ## OpenLP Bible modules